arei/FWF/README.md

 **All** - Given a series of functions, call all of them in the order given, one after another, with the same initial arguments.

-**Any** - Given a series of functions, call exactly one of the function, randomly determined.
+**Any** - Given a series of functions, call exactly one of the functions, randomly determined.

 **Jumble** - Given a series of functions, call all of them in a random order, one after another, with the same initial arguments.
 Each function will run exactly once and each call will results in a different random execution pattern.